by Jeff Dobbins, OSCF Board member

 Unlike in a lot of states, where the USCF-affiliated events and tournaments are the primary source of scholastic chess, that’s not really the case here.
 Many years ago, under the impetus of Washington State parents, scholastic events in the northwest diverged from USCF events because there was a feeling that people didn’t want to have students have to pay USCF dues to participate in tournaments and get a rating.
 Hence the NWSRS, which is a rating system that’s free and is the source of ratings for most scholastic events in the northwest (some of which will dual-rate, both NWSRS and USCF).
 Players coming from out of state should note to the TDs at their first tournament that they have an established rating in USCF (if they do), and the NWSRS rating will thereafter sync up to their USCF rating (though never down, though the details here are a little complicated).

 That said, advanced scholastic players certainly can and do play against adults at the Portland Chess Club and in other occasional USCF-rated events throughout the state.
-The Portland Chess Club offers end of month G/60s and seasonal “opens” in which you’ll see both adults (~65%) and scholastic players (~35%), most of whom are rated 1100+; they’ve also been sponsoring monthly G/45 events on Saturdays in the middle of the month that attract more scholastic players (about a 50-50 ratio, and — unlike most other PCC events — rated in both USCF and NWSRS systems).
+The Portland Chess Club offers end of month G/60s and seasonal “opens” in which you’ll see both adults (~65%) and scholastic players (~35%), most of whom are rated 1100+; they’ve also been sponsoring additional monthly events on Saturdays or Sundays in the middle of the month that attract more scholastic players (about a 50-50 ratio, and — unlike most other PCC events — rated in both USCF and NWSRS systems).

 Beyond those USCF events, there are two other groups offering state tournaments.
 Chess for Success (CFS) is primarily targeted at serving lower-income schools throughout the state.
 Awards are generally trophies for top two scores and those who tie for top two (sometimes 3) scores.
 The CFS regional qualifiers are held around February; in these events, if you have the top two scores or tie with top two scores you’ll qualify for the CFS state, held in mid-march in Portland.
 CFS State was originally a statewide tournament held since 1967 under the auspices of OMSI (Oregon Museum of Science and Industry), so it has a long provenance, although CFS itself was founded about 25 years ago, and took over responsibility for the state tournament in 1998.
 CFS State is attended by many of the same elementary and middle school kids who play in OSCF events, though it also brings qualified teams and individuals to Portland to play from throughout the state; its philanthropic support of chess in elementary schools far from the urban centers and communities with underserved populations is one of its great features.
 One difference between CFS events and those run by the other entities in the state is the CFS does not rate their events through either the USCF or the NWSRS; therefore the results from games played at CFS tournaments will not create a new rating or be reflected in a player’s current USCF or NWSRS rating.